 Motutapu Island is one of New Zealand’s oldest islands and was one of the first to be formed amongst the Auckland Volcanic Field.
-It was inhabited first by early Maori and Polynesian settlers, and then eventually European immigrants as well.
+It was inhabited first by early Maori and Polynesian settlers and eventually European immigrants.
 A volcanic eruption that resulted in the formation of the nearby, but much younger, Rangitoto Island, destroyed most traces of civilisation and vegetation on the island.
-Motutapu island has now become a haven for trekkers looking for a day-trip away from Auckland and is a bushwalker’s paradise.
+Motutapu island has now become a haven for trekkers looking for a day trip away from Auckland and is a bushwalker’s paradise.

 Ferries regularly leave from Auckland Harbour to Rangitoto Island, and it is a 35-minute ferry ride.
 Visitors can then walk to Motutapu island through the artificial causeway built to connect the two islands.
 Ferries to Motutapu island operate but are less frequent than the ones that go to Rangitoto island.